exactly-once/workshop/NewExercises/Exercise-13/README.md

 ```

 * Go to `TrackTotalPaymentsValue` test and check if it passes.
 Why does it fail?
 Open the results of the test run and check what is are the `messageId` values for both duplicates of the `BookPayment` message.
 Why are they different?
 Doest it resemble any situation we have seen before?
-* In the `BookPaymentHandler` and `CancelPaymentHandler` use `PublishWithId` extension method and use `Utils` class to ensure that the published messages have ids that are deterministically derived from the incoming message id and the endpoint name.
+* In the `BookPaymentHandler` and `CancelPaymentHandler` use `PublishWithId` extension method and use `Utils` class to ensure that the published messages have Ids that are deterministically derived from the incoming message Id.
-* Why do we need to put the endpont name in there?
-* Ensure that both tests are passing
+* Is our deterministic Id generation strategy good?